jeantessier/advent-of-code-2024/day21/README.md

 I refactored `Keypad` so I can chain them instead, à la Decorator design pattern.
 I also added a cache in each one to memoize repeated calculations.

-It works just file for Puzzle 1, with one `NumericalKeypad` and two `DirectionalKeypad`, but it seems to get stuck in a loop the moment I add a third `DirectionalKeypad`.
+It works just fine for Puzzle 1, with one `NumericalKeypad` and two `DirectionalKeypad`, but it seems to get stuck in a loop the moment I add a third `DirectionalKeypad`.

 _UPDATE:_ I've identified the loop as the `#coalesce` method.
-I didn't need to return the strings of movements themselves, and just the length of the shortest one.
-This way, I don't need the `#coalesce` method at all and the entire thing, with 25 `DirectionalKeypad` instances, runs in about **62ms**.
+I didn't need to return the strings of movements themselves, but just the length of the shortest one.
+This way, I don't need the `#coalesce` method at all.
+The entire thing, with 25 `DirectionalKeypad` instances, runs in about **62ms**.

 ## Tests